-Many of our loyal Bethesda Patch readers responded with questions, comments and concerns when we recently posted a poll on the new Bethesda Row fountain.
+Many of our loyal Bethesda Patch readers responded with questions, comments and concerns when we recently posted a

 The beloved fountain that previously called the corner home had "outlived its useful, functional life," according to John Tschiderer, vice president of development for Federal Realty.
 "It had been a great life but was ready to be replaced with a new fountain," Tschiderer said.

 The new fountain is an artistic interpretation of the hydrologic cycle, the process by which water moves continuously on, above, and below the surface of the earth in different forms.
 The fountain's mosaic floor tile is representative of roots, the three spires represent trees, and the free-standing half wall represents earth and flora, Tschiderer said.

 The rills that top the wall represent a stream, which trickles down the wall into the symbolic root system and also feeds a circular basin (representative of the great lakes), which pours into a larger, circular pool (representative of the ocean.)